-This page will be periodically updated through this summer or as events unfold.
+This page will be periodically updated as events unfold.
 Please do what you can now to conserve water in your daily routine.
 There are many tips listed further down on this web page.
 Every drop counts!

 Water conservation is the most cost-effective and environmentally sound way to reduce our demand for water.
 This stretches our supplies farther, and protects places like Lake Belton.Using less water also puts less pressure on Bell County WCID No.1’s sewage treatment facilities, and uses less energy for water heating.
 Below are a list of conservation tips you can do to conserve water and save money.

 Fix leaky faucets and plumbing joints.
 Saves 20 gallons per day for every leak stopped.

 Check toilet for leaks.
 Put dye tablets or food coloring into the tank.
 If color appears in the bowl without flushing, there's a leak that should be repaired.
 Saves 400 gallons a month.